YiangoKarp/Clue-Less/README.md

 # Clue-Less

 This repo will host efforts to build the Clue-Less game.
+Feel free to add Issues so that we can organize the work that has to be done.

 ## Code Walkthrough